remilepriol/dualityviz/README.md

     * [x] adding a linear function to the primal causes an x-shift in the dual $h(x) = f(x)+g_0.x \implies h^*(g) = f^*(g - g_0)$
     * [x] x-axis dilation of the primal causes x-contration in the dual $h(x) = f(a.x) \implies h^*(g) = f^*(g/a)$
     * [x] y-axis dilation of the primal causes the same dilation in the dual, along with a contraction of the x-axis $h(x) = b.f(x) \implies h^*(g) = b.f^*(g/b)$

-* small TODO
-    * [ ] add legend describing f(x) and g.x on every plots (ideally this legend would appear when I hover)
+### Active  Ideas
+* [ ] illustrate the saddle point surface of Lagrangian problems, as well as Fenchel problem.
+* [ ] Why is the primitive of the reciprocal of the gradient equal to the fenchel conjugate, eg, the border of the dual epigraph ?
+* [ ] generalization of convex duality with multifunction.
+Or in general dual of an arbitrary curve
-    * [ ] move tangent to a line from the origin, or use both.
+* [ ] Can I illustrate infimal convolutions, and why Legendre is a group homomorphism to the addition.

-### Other ideas
+### Sleeping Ideas
 * dual of a 2d shape (support function contour levels)
-* generalization of convex duality with multifunction
-* illustration of infimal convolution
 * generalization of convex duality with infimal convolutions, wavelet style.
 Then do the scattering transform of convexity.